Wells Fargo Reflect® Card review: The leader of long 0 percent APR intro offers

 Visa travel benefits

-These benefits are common to most Visa cards and aren’t the most helpful benefits day to day, but if you want more substantial network features, there are a few cards with shorter zero-interest periods that may carry cash back programs and Visa Signature or World Elite Mastercard perks.
+These benefits are common to most Visa cards and aren’t the most helpful benefits day to day spending, but if you want more substantial network features, there are a few cards with shorter zero-interest periods that may carry cash back programs and Visa Signature or World Elite Mastercard perks.

 Rates and fees

 The Wells Fargo Reflect is relatively low-cost for a credit card focused on balance transfers.
 Sometimes balance transfer cards trade intro APR length for a lower ongoing interest rate, like the Chase Slate Edge℠.
-However, the Reflect card retains its extraordinary up to 21-month 0 percent intro purchase and balance transfer APR (18 months without continuous on-time minimum payments) while shifting into a bona fide low-interest credit card afterward.
-In fact, the low end of its 12.99 percent to 24.99 percent variable APR is well below the current average credit card interest rate.
+However, the Reflect card retains its extraordinary up to 21-month 0 percent intro APR on purchase and qualifying balance transfer from account opening (Intro APR extension for 3 months with on-time minimum payments during the intro period) while shifting into a bona fide low-interest credit card afterward.
+In fact, the low end of its 16.74 percent to 28.74 percent variable APR is well below the current average credit card interest rate.

-You won’t have to worry about an annual fee, but there is a 3 percent foreign transaction fee and 3 percent intro balance transfer fee ($5 minimum) to be aware of.
-Missing a payment due date won’t charge you a penalty APR but you will face an up to $40 late payment fee—which shouldn’t be a problem anyway since that would void your extended intro APR periods.
-These are standard costs, but be sure to transfer your balance to Wells Fargo during your first 120 days or the balance transfer fee could shoot up to 5 percent ($5 minimum) and you may miss the intro APR althogether.
+You won’t have to worry about an annual fee, but there is a 3 percent foreign currency conversion fee and 3 percent intro balance transfer fee ($5 minimum) to be aware of.
+Missing a payment due date won’t charge you a penalty APR but you will face an up to $40 late payment fee — which shouldn’t be a problem anyway since that would void your extended intro APR periods.
+These are standard costs, but be sure to transfer your balance to Wells Fargo during your first 120 days from account opening or the balance transfer fee could shoot up to 5 percent ($5 minimum) and you may miss the intro APR altogether.

 How the Wells Fargo Reflect compares to other balance transfer cards